My experiences with different boats on 3-9 month Expeditions !

 My conclusion:

-Unfortunately bad Hypalon material and absolutely overpriced as a new boat !
+Unfortunately bad Hypalon material and absolutely overpriced as a new boat!

-As used boat for short tours OK!
+As a used boat for short trips its OK!

 Klepper Aerius II Quattro XT

-This boat has disappointed me completely.
+This boat completely disappointed me.

 The only thing I liked about the boat were the deck hatches, a great thing!
-Also the stable wooden frame is great, although it started to rotten !

 My conclusion:

-But as used boat OK !
+But as a used boat OK!

 Nautiraid Grand Raid II 520 Expedition